skrrrm/PaloLearning/docs/authentication/ldap.md

 # Integration with Windows AD via LDAP

-The goal of this section was to be able to log - user logins in the firewall monitor - from devices hooked up on Windows AD.
+The goal of this section:
+* Being able to log traffic of users and see which user is generating the traffic
+* Being able to create policies based on Active Directory Users & Groups This can be achieved with LDAP and integration with the Active Directory, this way IPs will be mapped to user credentials.

 ## Log User Setup in AD